Probate Advance: Get Your Inheritance in 48 Hours

 Dozens of companies offer inheritance advances.
 Here is what makes Catalina Structured Funding different:

-- Attorney-led team.
+- Attorney-owned firm.
 CSF has 4 licensed attorneys on staff, including our founder and general counsel.
-Our legal team reviews every transaction.
-That means faster turnaround, fewer errors, and a level of diligence that non-attorney firms cannot match.
-You can meet our attorneys on our leadership page.
+Every transaction passes through our in-house legal review for compliance and accuracy before it goes to the estate attorney.
+The result is faster turnaround, fewer rejected filings, and the kind of diligence non-attorney funders cannot match.
+You can meet our team on our leadership page.

 - Full-service financial firm.
 CSF also handles structured settlement purchases, annuity buyouts, and lottery winnings transactions.
 If your estate involves payment streams, annuities, or structured settlements alongside the inheritance, we handle it all under one roof.
 Most probate advance companies cannot do this.